jw120/mal/jw-racket/README.md

 ## TODO

+* Decide how much to error check functions vs relying on underlying Racket exceptionsst

 * Defined a nil object.
 In Racket we have null which is the empty list and #f.
 Mal has '() and nil and #f all different.
 * Similar for whitespace